kicito/jolie-packages-demo/README.md

 # Jolie Package resolution demo

-This repository contains jolie code for illustrate possible upcoming problem for jolie when developer starts adopting the package manager (jpm in particular)
+This repository contains jolie code to illustrate possible upcoming problem for jolie when developer starts adopting the package manager (jpm in particular)

-In this example we simulate the hoisted structure of packages similarly to the result by npm from running `npm install`.
+In this example, we simulate the hoisted structure of packages similarly to the result by npm from running `npm install`.

 We assume that this package (root) has following dependency graph.